pannous/english-script/README.md

 Todo (soon):
 `add one to every odd number in 1,2,3 == 2,2,4`

+`delete all files in my home folder that end with 'bak'`

+The implicit list filter '*that*' applies the selection criterion to all elements.

+`with all mails by peter: mark it as read if its subject contains 'SPAM'`

+The implicit lambda variable '*it*' translates to ruby

+mails(by: Peter).each{|it| it.mark(:read) if it.subject.match('SPAM')}

 Language Specification
 ----------------------
 Read the [DOSSIER](https://github.com/pannous/natural-english/tree/master/DOSSIER.md) for a more complete **language specification**, vision and some background.
 The grammar is not meant to be linguistically complete, but [functionality complete](https://en.wikipedia.org/wiki/Functional_completeness) and easily extendable.
-It is currently running in the [ruby](https://www.ruby-lang.org/en/) environment, but will soon compile to the [JVM](https://en.wikipedia.org/wiki/Java_Virtual_Machine), JavaScript, [CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime) and as a final aim run natively through [LLVM](https://en.wikipedia.org/wiki/LLVM).
+It is currently running in the [ruby](https://www.ruby-lang.org/en/) environment, but will soon compile to the [JVM](https://en.wikipedia.org/wiki/Java_Virtual_Machine), JavaScript, [CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime) and as a final aim run natively through [LLVM](https://en.wikipedia.org/wiki/LLVM) or [Vala](https://en.wikipedia.org/wiki/Vala_%28programming_language%29).
 "Premature optimization is the root of all evil."
 Many programming languages 'optimize' on the syntax level in order to optimize the resulting applications.
 Maybe [this](http://www.cs.utexas.edu/~EWD/transcriptions/EWD06xx/EWD667.html) is a mistake.

 To check out the current capabilities of English Script have a look at the [tests](https://github.com/pannous/natural-english/tree/master/test/unit),